+the Financial Aid Office.

-- 1. Applicants who have been notified of admission to the College, and who intend to enroll must do the following: - 2.
-Obtain Social Security numbers. - Sign and return the Letter of Acceptance to COM-FSM Office of Admissions, Records and Retention.
-If the Letter of Acceptance is not received by the deadline, the College assumes non-acceptance and will give the slot to another applicant. - If interested in staying in the Residence Halls, complete the Residence Hall Application Form, and return it with a \$50.00 refundable security deposit to the address indicated. - 5.
-Submit the Student Aid Report (SAR) upon receipt to the COM-FSM Financial Aid Office (FAO). - 6.
-Take a physical examination, and return the Health Form to the College as soon as possible. - 7.
-If applicable, check with the COM-FSM State Campus Dean for travel arrangements.
-Complimentary airfare tickets are provided to eligible students from Yap, Chuuk and Kosrae who have completed all of the above.
+Applicants who have been notified of admission to the College and who intend to enroll must do the following:

+- Obtain Social Security number.
+Sign and return the Letter of Acceptance.
+If the Letter of Acceptance is not received by the deadline, the college assumes non-acceptance and will give the slot to another applicant.
+Complete the Residence Halls Application, if interested in staying in the halls, and return it with a - interested in staying in the halls, and return it with a \$50.00 refundable security deposit.

+Submit the Student Aid Report (SAR) upon receipt to - Take a physical examination and return the Health Form to the college as soon as possible. - Check with the COM-FSM State Campus Dean for travel arrangements.
+Tickets are provided for students from Yap, Chuuk, and Kosrae who have completed all of the above.
-Transfer Students

-Students who have earned satisfactory grades from another US-accredited college or university may apply for admission and be given advanced standing at COM-FSM.
-They must submit to the COM-FSM Office of Admissions, Records and Retention the following:

-- A completed Application for COM-FSM Admission Form. - 2.
-Proof of paying the \$10.00 admission fee. - 3.
-An official copy of his/her high school transcript. - An official transcript from each college or university previously attended. - Credits for previous satisfactory course work can only be given upon receipt of previous college records.

-Students may also transfer credits earned at the College with grades of "C" or better.
-To see what can be transferred to articulated institutions, see articulation agreement (visit http://www.comfsm.fm/?q=articulation-table)

-Admission to Second Assoicate Degree
+Admission to Second Degree